emmastac/RERD-tool/README.md

 ------------

 RERD tool has only a grapical user interface.

+Copy the rerd.jar, found in /jars folder, into the top level folder:
+	   $ cp jars/rerd.jar .

-Run the jar found in jars/rerd.jar with the following command:
+Run rerd.jar with the following command:
 	   $ java -jar rerd.jar

 Licensing